ethan-fraser/cosc349-assignment1/README.md

     Does not have virtualisation enabled by default.
 To enable, see [here](https://www.youtube.com/watch?v=MOuTxfzCvMY)
 - *Firefox*\
     For now, Flatbills is only compatible with the Firefox browser.
 Download [here](https://www.mozilla.org/en-GB/firefox/browsers/) for all operating systems.
+- *dotenv files*\
+    The DBServer and EmailServer both have environment variable configuration handled by [dotenv](https://www.npmjs.com/package/dotenv).
+You must ensure that the correct configuration files are located in the root directory of each of these.
+If you need access to these files, please contact one of the developers.

 ### Running the servers
 - *Clone the repository*\